tskisner/desibuild/README.md

 just have that one location in your environment.
 This is particularly nice when doing development and also when installing to a fixed docker image.

-Simply pass the "-c" option to desi_setup.
+Simply pass the "--common" option to desi_setup.
 The top-level setup.sh script and the "desi" modulefile will be created, but per-package module files obviously are redundant in this case.